tock/tock/doc/reference/trd104-syscalls.md

 ```

 For similar reasons, a capsule should not cache computations on values
-from an allowed buffer, as if the buffer changes those computations
+from an allowed buffer.
+If the buffer changes, then those computations
 may no longer be correct (e.g., computing a length based on fields in
 the buffer).